 We all know the house isn’t properly prepped for Christmas until you’ve hung a gorgeously festive wreath on the door to welcome guests, or just catch the eye of passers-by.
-So grab your felt and some fancy embroidery threads, and spend a few cosy evenings putting together this sparkly partridge and pear wreath.
-There are loads of different felt techniques here to practice and to adapt into other projects – you could also just sew the hanging partridge and pear into individual decorations if you don’t want to make the whole wreath.
+So grab your felt and some fancy embroidery threads, and spend a few cosy evenings putting together Laura Howard’s DIY felt Christmas wreath which is complete with its very own sparkly partridge and pear wreath.
+There are loads of different felt techniques here to practice and to adapt into other projects – you could also just sew the hanging partridge and pear into individual felt Christmas decorations if you don’t want to make the whole wreath.
+We can just imagine a string of pearls and partridges hanging in your windows as some cute handmade Christmas bunting.

 - Polystyrene wreath base, 17cm (63⁄4″)